BLOG / WASPS VERSUS BEES: KNOW THE DIFFERENCE

 May 19, 2016

-Categories: Common Pests, Health and Safety, Cottage Services, Country Services, Wasps, Infestations
+Categories: Common Pests, Health and Safety, Cottage Services, Country Services, Wasps and Hornets, Infestations

 May brings forth sunny days and warm weather to sooth our yearnings for summer.
 But as the birds begin chirping and the flowers begin to bloom, the pests begin to appear once again.